 Body hair removal is a necessary evil to anyone concerned with looking the part of a road cyclist.
 Fortunately, the maestros in the small motor division at Philips Electronics have released the Bodygroom Plus electric shaver, which makes keeping your shaggy dog at bay a whole lot easier.

 Some of you may be wondering what a body grooming device review is doing on a cycling site… Excellent question – which I asked myself some weeks ago, shortly followed by the next question: “Are we not men?”

 Damn straight, we are.
 And loyal PEZ-Fans will know we don’t necessarily swim in the main stream, but we do appreciate quality, convenience, and of course cool gadgets.
-So here’s a device that could make your life easier, and your general self a bunch more attractive, and I’ll bet 99.44% of you are already doing this anyway, but most likely with a much cruder instrument.
+So here’s a device that could make your life easier, and your general self a bunch more attractive, and I’ll bet 99.44% of you are already doing this anyway, but most likely with a much cruder instrument- like a bladed razor.
 Of course I speak of the removal of body hair.